Contract Holder Fees

 Right to retention of holding deposit for failing to enter a tenancy agreement: Should a tenant choose not to enter a tenancy agreement, or fail to take reasonable steps to enter a tenancy agreement, a landlord or agent may be able to retain the holding deposit.

 Early termination of contract in situations where you want to leave a fixed-term tenancy early, the landlord is fully within their rights to expect to be paid for the entirety of the tenancy.
+This payment is VAT exempt.

 Membership Schemes